kamailio/kamailio-wiki/docs/features/new-in-5.6.x.md

   - added `#!defenvs` preprocessor directive
     - similar to `#!defenv`, but the value is enclosed in double quotes to make it covenient to be used as a string token
+  - added `#!trydefenv` - The same as `#!defenv`, except if the variable is undefined, the def value will be undefined as well
+  - added `#!trydefenvs` - The same as `#!defenvs`, except if the variable is undefined, the def value will be undefined as well
+  - tcp - added core parameter `tcp_wait_data`
+    - specify how long to wait (in milliseconds) to wait for data on tcp connections in certain cases - default is `5000ms` (`5secs`)
+  - added `virtual` flag to output of rpc `core.sockets_list`
+  - sruid - functions to get sruid with suffix from hasing a string
+  - sruid - api hooks for setting uuid generation callbacks
+  - added support of ICE media options to SDP parser

 ### Command Line Arguments